 A big part of that challenge will be to take on the influence and power of arms companies and end the moral hypocrisy of UK arms sales to dictatorships and human rights abusers across the world.

 Andrew Smith is a spokesperson for Campaign Against Arms Trade.
 He is also a member of the Labour Party in Lambeth, London.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.